Assistant Practitioner Occupational Therapy

 ✨Tip Number 1

 Familiarise yourself with the Occupational Therapy Pathway and the specific needs of children and young people.
-Understanding the unique challenges they face will help you demonstrate your passion for making a difference during any discussions or interviews.
+Understanding the nuances of this demographic will help you demonstrate your passion for making a difference during any discussions.

 ✨Tip Number 2